The role of a defensive midfielder

 To create problems that will occur in a soccer game and allow the players to figure it out.

 The use of the defensive midfielder from the attacking team.
 Keep the ball.

 The defenders must look at the positioning of the three attackers on their team, so when they win the ball, transition will be quick.

 Possible Performance Problems:

-The defending three will not look forward to see where their teammates are.
-Players will just ball watch.
+The defending three will not look forward to seeing where their teammates are.
+Players will just ball-watch.

 Players will not use the defensive midfielder and be patient with the attack.

 If the GK has the ball, lack of movement will make it hard to play out from the back.

 Keep scanning the area and visualize playing in a game and anticipate